mezoni/peg/README.md

 - Expression `Sequence`: the number of elements in the sequence is greater than one and the semantic variable is not specified
 - Expression `Sequence`: the number of elements in the sequence is greater than one and more than one semantic variable is specified

-In all such cases, the result value type will be assigned a non-null type `Object`.
+If the result value is not specified, the default value is `void`.

 All this needs to be corrected.

-If this happens for some other reason, then it is required to solve it in a radical way, by explicitly specifying the type of result for the rule.
+If this happens for some other reason, then it is required to solve it in a radical way, by explicitly specifying the return type for the production rule.

 Example: